lekhashree03/Research-Papers/README.md

 Non-Intrusive Precision Beekeeping using IoT & ML – Leveraging deep learning and sensor data for agricultural innovation.
 Link: [Paper](https://ieeexplore.ieee.org/abstract/document/9915828)

-A Novel Approach to Meet Future Energy Needs: Solar Power Satellite - Exploring an innovative concept of space-based Solar Power Satellites to address future global energy demands.
+A Novel Approach to Meet Future Energy Needs: Solar Power Satellite - Exploring an innovative concept of space-based Solar Power Satellites.
 Link: [Paper]

 # Supporting Code
 Each paper is accompanied by relevant code and datasets where permissible, allowing reproducibility and deeper exploration of methodologies.